theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 ### Assigning an SAP Source to an Extraction

-An SAP source must be assigned when creating an extraction. <br>
-Follow the instructions below to change the source of an extraction:
+An SAP source is assigned when creating an extraction.
+To change the source of an extraction follow the instructions below:

 1. Select an extraction from the list of extractions in the main window of the Designer.
 2. Click **[Source]**.
 The window "Change Source" opens.<br>